 In this time, I will explain about one of design pattern that you can apply when developing a software.
 Yep, the pattern is called by Template Method.
 I also applied Template Method pattern when developing our project.
 In a simple explanation, Template Method is a pattern where there’s an abstract class that contains template(s) to execute its methods then its subclasses can override the method implementation as what’s needed.

 Welcome back readers!
 Well, after creating 2 posts explaining about testing on frontend in a row, on this time I’ll also talk about testing!
 Lol.
 Actually this time will be more general.
 However, I applied this knowledge most of cases on frontend so I’ll give an example on frontend side too haha, forgive me plz.
 Yep, on this time I will talk about testing techniques which are spy, stub, and mock.
 I was really really starved to know what actually they are and now I want to end my curiosity.
-I’ll explain to you who actually they are! 😀
+I’ll explain to you what actually they are! 😀

 On my last post, I’ve talked about shallow rendering to test React components.
 This post is the sequel of that post since I’ll also talk about testing React components.
 The shallow rendering that I’ve done on the last post is using the help from